What is 5G mmwave technology ?

 Due to these benefits, 5G mm wave is suitable for mobile communication over sub-6GHz wireless technologies.

-Disadvantages of 5G mm wave
+Disadvantages or limitations of 5G mmwave wireless

 • Millimeter wave goes through different losses such as penetration, rain attenuation etc. This limits distance coverage requirement of mm wave in 5G based cellular mobile deployment.
 Moreover path loss at mm is proportional to square of the frequency.
 It supports 2 meters in indoors and about 200-300 meters in outdoors based on channel conditions and AP/eNB height above the ground.